 Law firms that adopt PracticePanther see measurable improvements in efficiency and client service.
 In fact, firms report saving up to 8 hours per week by automating repetitive tasks.
 Beyond saving time, here are some of the most valuable benefits:

 Whether you’re running a solo practice or managing a larger firm, everyone involved in day-to-day operations experiences different pain points.
 A solo attorney may be stretched thin balancing client work with billing, while in a larger firm, paralegals may struggle with document management, and legal secretaries with scheduling.
-To find software that truly supports your practice, you need to identify these challenges clearly.
+To find software that truly supports your practice, you need to clearly prioritize these challenges.

-Here’s a list of sample questions you can use on your own, in a meeting, or in an anonymous survey:
+Here’s a list of sample questions you can use in a meeting or anonymous survey:

 Client Communication